 Society of Actuaries Exams

 The Society of Actuaries is the premier professional organization of health & retirement actuaries in the United States.
-A transition to a new set of exam requirements for the Associate of the Society of Actuaries (ASA) designation has been announced and will be completed by July 1st, 2018.
-Prior to that date, the ASA exam requirements are:
+The ASA exam requirements are:

-ASA designation, prior to July 1st, 2018, also requires completion of the Validation by Educational Experience (VEE) requirements in (1) Economics, (2) Corporate Finance, and (3) Applied Statistics, a Fundamentals of Actuarial Practice (FAP) e-Learning course, and an Associateship Professional Course (APC).
-You can read about the ASA requirements in detail here, and the upcoming curriculum changes here.
+ASA designation also requires completion of the Validation by Educational Experience (VEE) requirements in (1) Mathematical Statistics, (2) Economics, (3) Accounting and Finance, a Fundamentals of Actuarial Practice (FAP) e-Learning course, and an Associateship Professional Course (APC).
+You can read about the ASA requirements in detail here.